 Community Partnered Research Network (CPRN)

-The mission of the Community Partnered Research Network (CPRN) is to support and catalyze community-partnered and community-driven research, as well as the translation of that research into action that promotes improvements in population health and health equity.
+The mission of the Community Partnered Research Network (CPRN) is to support and catalyze community-partnered and community-driven research, as well as the translation of that research into action that promotes improvements in population health.

 The goals of the CPRN include designing and implementing a sustainable structure and processes to encourage and enhance collaboration between academic institutions and community members and organizations as equal partners.
-This collaboration seeks to understand and address the priority health challenges faced by the community while advancing health equity.
+This collaboration seeks to understand and address the priority health challenges faced by the community while advancing health.

 The CPRN operates under a community-led and governed model, which consists of two administrative components: